babytayo/aircraftSite/README.md

 ## Omo Airways

-The project is a three pages website that consists. of the _Home page, About page, and the Booking page_.
+The project is a three pages website that consists of the _Home page, About page, and the Booking page_.

 ### The Responsiveness of the Website